hyperledger/besu-docs/docs/Reference/Plugin-API-Interfaces.md

 !!! note "Javadoc issue"

-    Since the deprecation of bintray javadoc.io is no longer being updated with our latest Javadocs.
-We're working on a fix, but in the meantime, some links will be temporarily pointing to wiki.hyperledger.org
+    The plugin API documentation is currently not being updated.
+We're working on a fix, but in the meantime, some links are temporarily pointing to wiki.hyperledger.org.

 ## Core plugin classes